Search

 What is liver cancer?

-Liver cancer is a cancer affecting the cells of your liver.
-It can develop when liver cells become abnormal and keep multiplying and growing.
-The abnormal cells form a mass or lump called a tumour.
+Primary liver cancer occurs when the cells of liver become abnormal and keep multiplying and growing.
+The abnormal cells form a cancerous mass or lump called a tumour.
+There are different types:

 Secondary liver cancer starts in another part of the body and spreads to the liver.
 It is more common in Australia than primary liver cancer.